Circle packings, renormalizations and subdivision rules: Introduction

-Our first result gives a precise description of the moduli space of subdivision graphs for $\mathcal{R}$.
+Our first result gives a precise description of the Teichm\"uller space of subdivision graphs for $\mathcal{R}$.
 We remark that the techniques we use can be applied to more general subdivision rules.
-To simplify the presentation, we state our theorems for finite subdivision rules, and refer the readers to \S \ref{sec:z2sr} for many generalizations. \begin{theoremx} Let $\mathcal{R}$ be a simple, irreducible finite subdivision rule, consisting of polygons $\{P _1,..., P_k\}$.
-Let $\mathcal{G}_1,..., \mathcal{G}_k$ be the subdivision graphs for $\mathcal{R}$. \begin{enumerate}[label=(\roman*)] \item The subdivision graphs $\mathcal{G}_i$ are isomorphic to the nerves of infinite circle packings if and only if $\mathcal{R}$ is acylindrical; \item Suppose that $\mathcal{R}$ is acylindrical.
-Then \begin{enumerate} \item any two circle packings $\mathcal{P}, \mathcal{P}'$ with nerve $\mathcal{G}_i$ are quasiconformally homeomorphic, i.e., there exists a quasiconformal map $\Psi: \widehat\C \longrightarrow \widehat\C$ so that $\Psi(\Lambda(\mathcal{P}_i)) = \Lambda(\mathcal{P}_i')$; \item the moduli space $\mathcal{M}(\mathcal{G}_i)$ is isometrically homeomorphic to the Teichm\"uller space $\Teich(\Pi_{F_i})$ of the ideal polygon associated to the external face of $F_i$. \end{enumerate} \end{enumerate} \end{theoremx}
+To simplify the presentation, we state our theorems for finite subdivision rules, and refer the readers to Appendix~\ref{sec:z2sr} for many generalizations. \begin{theoremx} Let $\mathcal{R} =\{P_i\}_{i=1}^k$ be a simple, irreducible finite subdivision rule, with associated subdivision graphs $\{\mathcal{G}_i\}_{i=1}^k$. \begin{enumerate}[label=(\roman*)] \item The subdivision graphs $\mathcal{G}_i$ are isomorphic to the nerves of infinite circle packings for all $i\in \{1,\dots,k\}$ if and only if $\mathcal{R}$ is acylindrical; \item Suppose that $\mathcal{R}$ is acylindrical.
+Then \begin{enumerate} \item any two circle packings $\mathcal{P}, \mathcal{P}' \in \Teich(\mathcal{G}_i)$ are quasiconformally homeomorphic; \item the Teichm\"uller space $\Teich(\mathcal{G}_i)$ is isometrically homeomorphic to the Teichm\"uller space $\Teich(\Pi_{F_i^{\ext}})$ of the ideal polygon associated to the external face $F_i^{\ext}$ of $\mathcal{G}_i$. \end{enumerate} \end{enumerate} \end{theoremx}